Danny-Sibley/Housing_Prices_ML/README.md

 # Combined csv file is saved as combined_csv.csv

-# Data visualtions and machine learning models in Houseing_price file
+# Data visualtions and machine learning models in Housing_price file

+# Juypter Notebook write and explanation in Home_price_prediction_model.ipynb